+Options Description

-Options Description Internal Dimension Name The name that matches exactly the name of the OLAP Dimension in Analysis Services that you want to retrofit.
+Name Services that you want to retrofit.

 Dimension publish name The name for the dimension.

 4. The OLAP Dimension can now be retrofitted by right-clicking the object in the left pane and choosing Retrofit Dimension.

 5. Two warning prompts appear.
 The first warns that the existing information is deleted before being redefined from Analysis Services.
 Select Yes.